-Experienced Belen Sex Crimes Lawyers
+Belen Sex Crimes Lawyers

 Conviction of a sex crime often results in a long prison sentence along with the requirement to register as a sex offender.
 Even an unsubstantiated charge is tragic because of the social stigma attached to these offenses and because of the “guilty until proven innocent” mentality of large sections of the media and the public – especially in the #MeToo era.
 When you are charged with a sex crime, it is just as important to clear your name as it is to keep you out of prison.
+You need to seek help from a trusted Belen sex crimes lawyer who can provide you the legal assistance that you need.

 The term “sex crime” can refer to a wide variety of offenses ranging from indecent exposure to rape.
 Maximum prison terms can range from months to decades behind bars.
 In many cases, however, there are realistic alternatives to incarceration even for someone who is convicted of or pleads guilty to a sex crime.
-In other cases, the prosecutor’s case has weaknesses that can be turned to your advantage by our skilled Belen sex crimes lawyers.
+In other cases, the prosecutor’s case has weaknesses that can be turned to your advantage by our skilled Belen sex crimes attorneys.

 Sex Offender Registration

 If you are convicted of a sexual offense in New Mexico, you will have 10 days after your release from incarceration to register as a sex offender.
 Failure to do so is punishable by prison time.
 In New Mexico, sex offenders are classified as Tier I (must register for 10+ years), Tier II (must register for 25 years), and Tier III (must register for life).
-Depending on the seriousness of the offense, Tier II and TIer III offenses typically involve offenses against children under age 13.
+Depending on the seriousness of the offense, Tier II and Tier III offenses typically involve offenses against children under age 13.

 If you are declared a sex offender, you will be required to provide the following information: